rubyonjets/jets/README.md

 ## What is Jets?

 Jets is an Serverless Framework that allows you to create applications with ruby on AWS Lambda.
-It includes everything required to build an application and deploy it to AWS.
+It includes everything required to build an application and deploy it.

 It is key to conceptually understand AWS Lambda and API Gateway to understand Jets.
 Jets maps your code to Lambda functions and API Gateway resources.